zimmski/feedme/README.md

 	"data": [
 		{
 			"name": "storing name of first match",
-			"type": "int or string, which is the type"
+			"type": "int or string, which is the type of the value" }
-		}
 	]
 }